dekuwin24/CUNY-EHOS/README.md

 You don't necessarily need the backend files in order to use the client source code, but if you do, you need the **npm** utility, as you need to download certain NodeJS modules that will aid with the backend side of things.

 As just mentioned, the client code is stored inside the */client/lab-platform/src* folder.
 For front end development purposes, Angular provdides a development server for you to test out your components and what not, but here I included my NodeJS script that would deploy and serve the front end.
->The script is super basic and only is there for me.
+>The script is super basic and **only is there for my own devices**.
 I will continously update this repository, and whatever is done on the backend with the .NET platform, I will be mimicking with Node for my own enhancement and development in my node skills.

 ##  Front End Development
  1. Download Angular 2, the most efficient way to do this is through the command land interface located [here](https://cli.angular.io/).
 This interface makes it super easy to create components, directives, services, (i.e. an Angular project).
 I mean, you can create component, services, etc. manually, but honestly thats a waste of time if you have something that will do it for you.